rootleet/rootleet/README.md

 <a href="#" target="_blank">![alt text](res/main.png)</a>

-<p align="center">I am reza and am enthusiastic about anything technology.
-Subscript to my <a href="http://youtube.com/eddiejaoude?sub_confirmation=1">YouTube channel</a> where we can share ideas 🎥</p>
+<p align="center">I am reza, i love to shave my hair by myself, and am enthusiastic about anything technology.
+Subscript to my <a href="http://youtube.com/eddiejaoude?sub_confirmation=1">YouTube channel</a> where we can share ideas 🎥.
+Follow me on <a href="https://twitter.com/nifty_xenodochi">Twitter</a> as we grow a network</p>

 <p align="center">
   <a href="https://twitter.com/nifty_xenodochi">